 7. 30-second bathrooms wipe-down

 I keep Clorox wipes in each bathroom, and every day I do a 30-second quick wipe down.
 That’s it–30 seconds, but it makes ALL the difference!
 I use one on the sink and bathroom counter, and another on the toilet.
+If I notice something in the shower, I’ll quickly wipe that down too.
 When I’m ready to scrub the bathrooms for the week, it goes so fast, because they’ve been wiped down every day.

 8. Extra chore